 Candles are visible at a sufficiently high zoom factor; otherwise the price is displayed as a black line.
 In the chart below, a short trade was opened on July 16 and closed intraday on Aug 8, probably by a trailing stop.

 The price curve with the displayed trades can be selected with the [Assets] scrollbox; afterwards click [Result] again for refreshing the chart.
 The equity or balance curve results from the sum of all trades of the portfolio.
 The underlying datasets of a chart can be exported and further evaluated with third party charting software, f.i. an R data analysis package.

 In PL_FILE mode, the chart is initally generated as a .png image in the Log folder and displayed with the ZView image viewer.
 Elements can be removed from the chart image by setting their corresponding Color parameters to 0.
 The size, scale, and resolution of the chart image can be set up with plot parameters.
 The number of bars per chart can be limited with the PlotBars variable.

-For examining the trade behavior in detail, use the [Asset] scrollbox to select the asset to be observed, then click [Step] or [Replay] for stepping through the backtest or replaying it in reduced speed.
+You can replay or single step through a strategy for examining the trade behavior in detail.
+Use the [Asset] scrollbox to select the asset to be observed, then click [Step] or [Replay] for stepping through the backtest or replaying it in reduced speed.
 [Step] moves one bar forward, [Skip] moves to the next bar at which a trade opens or closes.
-The two buttons also appear on the Zorro main window:
+The two buttons also appear on the Zorro main window.

 The stepwise change of variables and indicators can be visualized either with a watch statement, or by plotting them in the chart.
 For debugging single loops or function calls, place watch ("!...", ...) statements inside.
 [Step] will then not proceed to the next bar, but to the next watch statement.
 Stepwise debugging normally begins at the end of the LookBack period.
 For beginning at a certain date or bar number, call watch dependent on a condition, f.i. if(date() >= 20150401) watch("!...", ...);.
 Set the STEPWISE flag for starting the backtest already in debugging mode.